chrisdickinson/neversaw.us/content/drafts/understanding-wasm-pt-3.md

 ---

 The first preview of WASI launched in 2019.
-While it included many POSIX concepts, it omitted support for network sockets.
-Socket support is key to supporting high-performance network servers.
+While it included many POSIX concepts, it omitted full support for network sockets and process forking.
+These features are key to supporting high-performance network servers.
 The omission was intentional: system interface ABIs don't just define the boundary between a process and kernel.
-They're also used to enable software _linking_ -- the reuse of compiled
-artifacts: shared objects (`.dylib`, `.so`, or `.dll`.)
+They're also used to enable software _linking_ -- the reuse of compiled artifacts: shared objects (`.dylib`, `.so`, or `.dll`.)
 Linking can be performed at compile time (static linking) or at process start (dynamic linking.)
 While shared object linking wasn't defined as part of the first WASI preview, neither did the specifiers wish to preclude it in future versions of the specification.

 The standard approach to sockets would have exposed too much power between linked modules.
 Sockets are typically represented as a "descriptor" or "handle"